yugasun/site/content/learn/abstract-serverless.md

 Using the Serverless Framework, Abstract <b>reduced the recurring costs associated with Laidback Luke's bank-end services nearly 95%</b>.
 When there are large spikes in users, the architecture will provide the needed network resources, but the user will not be charged otherwise.
 In short, leveraging Amazon Lambda, Serverless Framework requires payment only when network resources are used.

 Unlike some frameworks, developing proficiency with Serverless Framework took only a week.
-There are resources available within the Serverless Framework which taught the Abstract team how to create RESTfull API's in less than ten minutes.
+There are resources available within the Serverless Framework community which taught the Abstract team how to create RESTful API's in less than ten minutes.

 Finally, by providing a theoretically infinitely scalable bot at a reduced cost Abstract, developed peace of mind.
 ### Results